 Infiltration is the process by which water ponded or flowing over a soil surface is absorbed into the soil profile.
 Designing systems to infiltrate stormwater into the soil requires an in depth understanding of the soil, its texture and structure, and its water-flow characteristics.
 Stormwater infiltration systems may be on or at the soil surface and easy to get to and construct/create.
 Some stormwater infiltration systems are located under the soil surface, hidden from sight.
 These underground systems may also serve as the floor of underground stormwater detention units.
 Many designers have little or no knowledge of the physics of soil-water movement, which is where infiltration is typically taught at university.

-The latest version of Chapter 102 of the Pennsylvania rules and regulations states that all runoff from developed sites, up to and including the 2-year return period runoff event, is to be infiltrated, thus producing no off-site runoff impact to the downstream watershed.
+The latest version of Chapter 102 of the Pennsylvania rules and regulations states that the net change in runoff from developed sites, up to and including the 2-year/24-hour storm event when compared to pre-construction runoff volume, is to be infiltrated, thus producing no off-site runoff impact to the downstream watershed.

 This new requirement added to the traditional Post Construction Stormwater Management Plan (PCSM Plan) considerations has greatly complicated the work needed to develop, design and get approval of PCSM Plans.
 One of the most difficult issues faced by stormwater designers is coming up with appropriate ways to capture and store the site's runoff and facilitate its infiltration into the soil under the site.